Coursework in Applied Behavior Analysis (BCBA)

 Please see below for frequently used links:

 Program Details & Curriculum

-The curriculum in the ABA course sequence is approved by the Behavior Analyst Certification Board 4th edition standards.
+The curriculum in the ABA course sequence is approved by the Behavior Analyst Certification Board 5th Edition Task List standards.
 Coursework will provide the foundation for acquiring the skills necessary to become a behavior analyst.
 Behavior analysts possess a wide range of knowledge about human behavior, and demonstrate competence in helping people meet personal goals.
 Typically, behavior analysts define intervention so that the changes to be achieved are measurable; analyze personal social and environmental conditions to better understand the variables that are influencing behavior; recommend and develop the goals of behavior change; implement agreed-upon solutions; and monitor progress (New York State Association for Behavior Analysis).